 The Board recognises the importance of communicating effectively with shareholders and providing equal access to information.
-The company has established the standards, protocols and requirements expected to comply with continuous disclosure obligations under the ASX Listing Rules and the Corporations Act 2001.
-The Board formalised its continuous disclosure policy on 19 October 2020 which endeavours to provide communication to third parties that a reasonable person would expect to have a material effect on the price or value of the Company' securities.
-The company will disclose to third parties, including but not limited to shareholders, investment community, the media and the ASX which:
+The Company has established the standards, protocols and requirements expected to comply with continuous disclosure obligations under the ASX Listing Rules and the Corporations Act 2001.
+The Board adopted its continuous disclosure policy on 19 October 2020, available at btchealth.com.au which endeavours to provide communication to third parties that a reasonable person would expect to have a material effect on the price or value of the Company' securities.
+The Company will disclose to third parties, including but not limited to shareholders, investment community, the media and the ASX which: